Expert Merging in Sparse Mixture of Experts with Nash Bargaining: Introduction

 \section{Introduction}

 Scaling up neural networks without proportional increases in computational cost is a key goal in modern deep learning.
 Sparse Mixture of Experts (SMoE) architectures offer a powerful solution: they selectively activate only a subset of expert modules for each input, thereby maintaining high capacity while preserving computational efficiency.
-Building on the classical Mixture of Experts (MoE) framework \citep{jacobs1991adaptive},

-SMoE leverages a dynamic gating mechanism to determine which experts participate in processing a given input.
-This sparsity allows extremely large models to be trained efficiently and has shown promise across natural language processing \citep{shazeer2017outrageously} and computer vision \citep{riquelme2021scaling} applications.
+Building on the classical Mixture of Experts (MoE) framework \citep{jacobs1991adaptive}, SMoE leverages a dynamic gating mechanism to determine which experts participate in processing a given input.
+This sparsity allows extremely large models to be trained efficiently and has shown promise across natural language processing \citep{shazeer2017outrageously, liu2024deepseek, qwen2}, and computer vision \citep{riquelme2021scaling, puigcerver2023softmoe, nielsen2025tight} applications.

 A core component of SMoE is the routing mechanism, which dynamically determines expert assignments.
-Significant efforts have focused on improving routing stability and expressiveness.
+Significant efforts have focused on improving routing stability, load balancing, and expressiveness.
 For example, StableMoE \citep{dai2022stable} introduces a two-stage strategy to reduce routing variance; SMEAR \citep{muqeeth2023soft} proposes soft parameter merging via weighted averaging to bypass discrete selection; and HyperRouter \citep{do2023hyperrouter} uses hypernetworks to generate router parameters.
 Meanwhile, SoftMoE \citep{puigcerver2023softmoe} blends sparse and dense routing, and patch-level routing \citep{chowdhury2023patch} improves sample efficiency in visual tasks.
+Beyond these, Switch Transformer \citep{fedus2022switch} simplifies routing to top-$1$ expert selection with auxiliary load-balancing losses for stable large-scale training, GShard \citep{lepikhin2020gshard} introduces expert capacity constraints and scalable sharding strategies, and BASE Layers \citep{lewis2021base} formulates routing as a balanced assignment problem to improve expert utilization.
+Hash-based routing \citep{roller2021hash} replaces learned routers with deterministic hashing to reduce overhead, while DSelect-k \citep{hazimeh2021dselect} provides a differentiable relaxation for sparse expert selection to improve gradient flow.
+Collectively, these approaches span hard, sparse routing with explicit balancing objectives to soft and differentiable formulations, reflecting a broad design space aimed at enhancing stability, scalability, and specialization in SMoE systems.